 Your marketing team sends email campaigns.
 Recipients engage with these marketing campaigns and this builds customer engagement data based on opens, clicks, and web page visits.

-With all-in-one CRMs like VipeCloud, this data is made visible for both marketing and sales.
-Sales reps can gain a deeper understanding of prospects before they even make their first contact with them.
+Lead scoring is in VipeCloud’s all-in-one CRM, making data visible for both marketing and sales.
+Sales reps can gain a deeper understanding of prospects before they even make their first contact with them leading to multiple benefits:

 What Are The Best CRM Systems?